oxigraph/oxigraph/lib/sparesults/README.md

 This crate is intended to be a building piece for SPARQL client and server implementations in Rust like [Oxigraph](https://oxigraph.org).

+The entry points of this library are the two [`QueryResultsParser`] and [`QueryResultsSerializer`] structs.

 Usage example converting a JSON result file into a TSV result file:
 ```rust
 use sparesults::{QueryResultsFormat, QueryResultsParser, FromReadQueryResultsReader, QueryResultsSerializer};
 use std::io::Result;